We all have different ideas that pop into our heads when we think about fairies and elves.

 Inspector Rycroft “Philo” Philostrate, a half-fae himself, is investigating a series of mysterious murders, and his former lover, the fae Vignette Stonemoss, may be the only one who can help him solve the case.
 Will this quell the rising tensions between the humans and the immigrant population of mythical creatures, or only make it worse?

-Adapted from Nickelodeon’s animated series Winx Club, Netflix’s Fate: The Winx Saga (which premieres on January 22nd) tells the story of five fairies – Bloom, Stella, Musa, Terra, and Aisha – who’re in their first year at Alfea College, a magical boarding school in the Otherworld where fairies go to learn how to control their powers.
+Speaking of Winx Club, Netflix’s Fate: The Winx Saga was adapted from the aforementioned Nickelodeon animated series and tells the story of five fairies – Bloom, Stella, Musa, Terra, and Aisha – who’re in their first year at Alfea College, a magical boarding school in the Otherworld where fairies go to learn how to control their powers.

-Which can prove to be especially hard for our protagonist Bloom who until recently thought that she’s human.
+This proves to be especially hard for our protagonist Bloom, who until recently thought that she’s a human.
 But a tragic accident brought her powers forth and now she’s intent on discovering her true origin, whatever dark secrets it might hold.

 Cursed, Netflix (2020)